 For this recipe, I happened to have some sweet elderberry wine, so I decided to take a chance and see how it turned out in the recipe.
 It was fabulous!
 The extra flavor that the elderberries gave to this dish really pushed it into a top category for desserts.
 You know, like what you might try at a really fine restaurant.

-Sweet wines are not something I normally have on hand, so the second time I made this dessert, I used a dry red wine and added more sugar (a total of maybe 10 tablespoons).
+Sweet or even semi-sweet wines are not something I normally have on hand, so the second time I made this dessert, I used a dry red wine and added more sugar (a total of maybe 10 tablespoons).
 This too, worked well, although it didn’t quite have that “amazing wow” factor.

 Instructions for Making This Recipe